Which is better – for saving money, for the environment?

 What about from an environmental perspective?

-- Burning coal to generate electricity releases 2.117 lbs of CO2 per kwh produced.
-Burning natural gas to produce electricity releases 1.314 lbs of CO2 per kwh produced.
+1. Burning coal to generate electricity releases 2.117 lbs of CO2 per kwh produced.
+Burning fossil gas to produce electricity releases 1.314 lbs of CO2 per kwh produced.
 (These are average figures for US production from the Energy Information Administration, part of the DOE.)
 That means the CO2 emissions ratio for gas vs electric dryers is 1.314 / 2.117 or 62%, per unit of fossil fuel burned.

 Performance of gas vs electric dryers